alex-sherman/alex-sherman.github.io/_projects/0-csharp-async-reentrant-locks.md

 }
 ```
 It may not look as pretty as the existing implementations of `AsyncLock`, but it certainly allows for designs that have much higher code reuse by having called functions also reenter locks.
+There is also a caveat where if a `Task` which has been started inside a `DoWithLock` body and attempts to acquire the same lock after the `DoWithLock` body has completed (meaning it was not awaited) the `Task` will deadlock.
+This can be avoided by making sure all calls to `DoWithLock` are awaited all the way up the call stack.
-At the very least I hope that `REAsyncLock` can be used to translate previous uses of C#'s `lock` statement into something that plays nice with TPL.
+While it's not a silver bullet, at the very least I hope that `REAsyncLock` can be used to translate some previous uses of C#'s `lock` statement into something that plays nice with TPL.